 Respect and love for nature are deeply embedded in the heart of Forevermark.
-For every acre of land used for mining by Forevermark’s parent company, The De Beers Group of Companies, five acres are dedicated to the conservation of nature, building thriving ecosystems with healthy populations of native wild animals and plants.
+For every acre of land used for mining by Forevermark’s parent company, The De Beers Group of Companies, six acres are dedicated to the conservation of nature, building thriving ecosystems with healthy populations of native wild animals and plants.

 The Diamond Route

 The De Beers Group of Companies has long been dedicated to wildlife conservation in the world’s third most biologically diverse country, South Africa.
 It is here that The De Beers Group of Companies has its oldest roots and where it owns and co-funds The Diamond Route, a series of nine beautiful, protected destinations around The De Beers Group of Companies traditional areas of operation.
 Here, as elsewhere, The De Beers Group of Companies requires that legally designated protected areas and key biodiversity sites be respected, and that there be no mining in World Heritage Core Areas.